 If the subject is too bright or too dark, the shutter speed will blink in the viewfinder and on the LCD panel.
-If the subject is too bright, set the aperture smaller (larger number), and when too dark, open the aperture further (smaller number).
+If the subject is too bright, set the aperture smaller (larger number), and when too details to be subject in the subject is too bright, set the aperture smaller (larger number).

+smaller (larger number), and when too dark, open the aperture further (smaller number).
 Once blinking stops, you can take the picture.
 If both the shutter speed and aperture value are blinking, this indicates being out of metering range and the proper exposure cannot be obtained even if the aperture is adjusted.

 Use an ND (Neutral Density) filter if the subject is too bright.
 Use a flash if it is too dark.